Fractional COO for Nonprofits

 Systems & Process Design

 You have spreadsheets.
 You need systems.
 We document your core operational processes—hiring, onboarding, financial controls, reporting—and build infrastructure that scales.
+This work sits alongside tactical tools like our fundraising scorecard, which helps you measure what matters.

 Team Development & Coaching

 Your staff are capable, but they're trained in the chaos they inherited.
 We coach managers, hold performance conversations, onboard new team members, and build leadership capacity so your organization doesn't depend entirely on you.
+This matters especially in restructuring moments when roles and expectations are being redefined.

 Strategic Execution

 Your board approved a three-year plan.
 You're two months in and it's already slipping.
 We translate strategy into quarterly milestones, assign accountability, track progress, and solve the obstacles that come up in real time.
+It's the difference between having strategy and actually executing it—and it's proven valuable at organizations like Greenpeace during strategic transformation.

 Fractional COO vs. Operations Consultant